 While working two jobs (one of them being a start-up business) is not the most desirable lifestyle, it is more important to ensure that you and your family are taken care of during the transition period.

 Once you have thoroughly planned for your transition into the real estate industry, you can begin the process of obtaining your real estate license!

 Luckily for you, our entire website is designed to help people pass the exam and earn their real estate license.
 Please go read this article that I have written for exactly this purpose: How to Become a Real Estate Agent

 After that, you need to do is understand the licensing requirements for the state you live in.
 I have another article that breaks down the requirements of each state here: How to Become a Real Estate Agent in Your State

 Oh, and don’t forget!
 Before you even have your real estate license, begin contacting local firms and real estate brokerages.
 It is never too soon to begin inquiring about a job opening.

 Join the Right Circles

 Boost your credibility and reputation by joining the National Association of Realtors.
-The National Association of Realtors holds its members to a code of ethics and its goal is to help realtors like you to become more successful!
+The National Association of Realtors holds its members to a code of ethics, and its goal is to help realtors like you become more successful!

 Prior to joining the National Association of Realtors, you will need to join a local real estate association.
 Joining these organizations helps you to make connections and consequently make a larger profit.